zeroanalyst/zeroELK/README.md

 > Host: SERVERIP:5601
 > Accept: */*
 ```
-6. stop firewalld service to access kibana over the LAN Network.
+5. stop firewalld service to access kibana over the LAN Network.
 ```sh
 #service firewalld stop
 ```
-7. your turn
+6. your turn - you can login using username & password that you created.
 ```sh
 Elasticsearch URL: "http://SERVERIP:9200"
 Kibana URL: "http://SERVERIP:5601"